HAVE YOUR SAY.

 Philanthropy can be weird sometimes.
 Sort of good things can be done for sort of not-so-great reasons once you dig a little deeper into the transaction.
 Sometimes, good things are done for totally cynical reasons.
 Then there are the times when a philanthropist can leave you gobsmacked in a good way.
 Case in point, Yvon Chouinard.
 Per The Guardian,

-Patagonia founder Yvon Chouinard, who turned his passion for rock climbing into one of the world’s most successful sportswear brands, is giving the entire company to a uniquely structured trust and nonprofit, designed to pump all of the company’s profits into saving the planet.
+Setting a new example in environmental corporate leadership, the billionaire owner of Patagonia is giving the entire company away to fight the Earthโs climate devastation, he announced on Wednesday.
+Patagonia founder Yvon Chouinard, who turned his passion for rock climbing into one of the worldโs most successful sportswear brands, is giving the entire company to a uniquely structured trust and nonprofit, designed to pump all of the companyโs profits into saving the planet. โAs of now, Earth is our only shareholder,โ the company announced. โALL profits, in perpetuity, will go to our mission to โsave our home planetโ.

-Now, that’s putting your money where your mouth is.
+Now, thatโs putting your money where your mouth is.
 Amazing stuff. https://bit.ly/3RQmDFS

 ANOTHER TEST PROVES EINSTEIN WAS SMART.

 Score another W for Albert Einstein and his enduring theory.
-While you’re at it, you can score one for those high school physics teachers who love the trick physics question about which falls to earth quicker a feather or a cannonball (or some form of heavy thing…).
+While youโre at it, you can score one for those high school physics teachers who love the trick physics question about which falls to earth quicker a feather or a cannonball (or some form of heavy thingโฆ).
 Per Science,

-MICROSCOPE launched in 2016 to test Einstein’s Weak Equivalence Principle.
+A pillar of Albert Einsteinโs theory of general relativityโand a staple of middle school science class demonstrationsโhas passed its most stringent test yet.
+A new space-based experiment aboard the European satellite MICROSCOPE has confirmed with unprecedented precision that masses made of different materials fall at exactly the same rate under gravity.
+Itโs โreally goodโ to have Einsteinโs theory confirmed with such high precision, says Eugene Lim, a theoretical physicist at Kingโs College London who wasnโt involved with the work.
+The results arenโt surprising, he adds, but these kinds of experiments could help physicists narrow down future gravitational theories that fit with quantum theory and better predict how black holes behave.
+MICROSCOPE launched in 2016 to test Einsteinโs Weak Equivalence Principle.
 Simply put, the principle states that gravity is universal.
-No matter what an object is made of—be it lead or sawdust—it will accelerate in the same way under a gravitational field.
-In one famous—possibly apocryphal—demonstration, the famed astronomer and physicist Galileo Galilei is said to have dropped two spheres of differing masses from the top of the Leaning Tower of Pisa and watched them land at the same time.
-(In reality, many historians agree this was likely just one of Galileo’s thought experiments.)
+No matter what an object is made ofโbe it lead or sawdustโit will accelerate in the same way under a gravitational field.
+In one famousโpossibly apocryphalโdemonstration, the famed astronomer and physicist Galileo Galilei is said to have dropped two spheres of differing masses from the top of the Leaning Tower of Pisa and watched them land at the same time.
+(In reality, many historians agree this was likely just one of Galileoโs thought experiments.)
 Physicists have carried on the tradition for centuries, poking and prodding at this principle under a variety of experimental conditions.

 Undoubtedly, scientists will continue to test the validity of Einstein’s theory, as they should.
 That said, it looks like it will continue to defeat any and all challengers. https://bit.ly/3UpV3Bd